Toasts with HTMX — the clean way to say "it worked"

 Step 1 — Zero JS, pure HTMX + CSS

 HTMX can swap fragments of HTML into your page, even outside the normal target.
-That’s the key to a clean, no-JS toast system.
+Out-of-band swaps.
+This one feature is genuinely all you need.

 <div id="toasts" class="toasts" aria-live="polite" aria-atomic="true"></div>